diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

 - to make markdown (ex: updates.md) embeddable in shortbox and also have it show up as its own page, make 1) a plain md file you can embed and 2) a frontmatter'd md file that includes the plain md file (needs front matter to be converted to html/made available as a page)
   - if you try to add front matter to the plain md file, the triple dashes will show up as hr's and mess up the page when embedded
 - if an image's filename has brackets, it won't display properly (at least when printed with a for loop)
+- crazy newlines in built files
+  - is there something wrong with the article layout? brawlsprites and spamreviews and tagshalloffame show several newlines were added to their built site file which already has hundreds of, ex: check the 12/24/23 and 3/9/24 upload changes
+  - ok looks like it's because these use {% for image in site.static_files %} to return every static file in the directory, which takes a billion loops, so now i'm looking for an alternate solution
+  - IT TURNS OUT ADDING DASHES TO LIQUID SYNTAX STRIPS WHITESPACE.
+DAN. no alternate directory read method needed

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html